En la mesura de l'impossible

 Direction notes

-A character, at the very beginning of the performance, declares: “It should be a play in three acts.
+A character says: "It should be a three-act show.
 Act I: I will save the world.
 Act II: I will not save the world.
-Act III: The world cannot be saved.”
+Act III: The world cannot be saved.
+And then curtain."

-I am not sure whether the world can be saved or not, nor am I certain that asking the question is not sheer naivety.
+I am not sure it should be a three-act show, and I also doubt whether the world can be saved or not, and I am afraid that asking that question is sheer naivety.
 What I do believe is that the world can be explained, and that it must be explained, and that is the mission of culture in general and of theatre, in this case.

 Cristina Genebat